BatchClayderman/Cryptography-Schemes/SchemeIBMETR/README.md

 ## SchemeIBMETR

-This is the implementation of the IBMETR scheme, with AIBE, ARES, IBME, IBMECH, etc. as the baselines.
+This is the category of the proposed IBMETR cryptography scheme, which outperforms the baselines, the AIBE, ARES, IBME, and IBMECH cryptography schemes.

+---

-#### SchemeIBMETR.py
+#### ``SchemeIBMETR.py``

-This is the implementation of the IBMETR scheme based on the Python programming language.
+This is the official implementation of the IBMETR cryptography scheme in Python programming language based on the Python charm library.

+---

-#### SchemeAIBE.py
+#### ``SchemeAIBE.py``

-This is the implementation of the AIBE scheme (``Anonymous hierarchical identity-based encryption (without random oracles)``) based on the Python programming language.
+This is a possible implementation of the AIBE cryptography scheme (``Anonymous hierarchical identity-based encryption (without random oracles)``) in Python programming language based on the Python charm library.

 ```
 @inproceedings{boyen2006anonymous,